xo/usql/README.md

 (not connected)=> \?
 General
   \q                              quit usql
   \copyright                      show usql usage and distribution terms
   \drivers                        display information about available database drivers
   \g [FILE] or ;                  execute query (and send results to file or |pipe)
   \gexec                          execute query and execute each value of the result
   \gset [PREFIX]                  execute query and store results in usql variables

 Help
   \? [commands]                   show help on backslash commands
   \? options                      show help on usql command-line options
   \? variables                    show help on special variables

 Query Buffer
   \e [FILE] [LINE]                edit the query buffer (or file) with external editor
   \p                              show the contents of the query buffer
   \raw                            show the raw (non-interpolated) contents of the query buffer
   \r                              reset (clear) the query buffer
   \w FILE                         write query buffer to file

 Input/Output
   \echo [STRING]                  write string to standard output
   \i FILE                         execute commands from file
   \ir FILE                        as \i, but relative to location of current script

+Formatting
+  \pset [NAME [VALUE]]            set table output option
+  \a                              toggle between unaligned and aligned output mode
+  \C [STRING]                     set table title, or unset if none
+  \f [STRING]                     show or set field separator for unaligned query output
+  \H                              toggle HTML output mode
+  \t [on|off]                     show only rows
+  \T [STRING]                     set HTML <table> tag attributes, or unset if none
+  \x [on|off|auto]                toggle expanded output

 Transaction
   \begin                          begin a transaction
   \commit                         commit current transaction
   \rollback                       rollback (abort) current transaction

 Connection
   \c URL                          connect to database with url
   \c DRIVER PARAMS...             connect to database with SQL driver and parameters
   \Z                              close database connection
   \password [USERNAME]            change the password for a user
   \conninfo                       display information about the current database connection

 Operating System
   \cd [DIR]                       change the current working directory
   \setenv NAME [VALUE]            set or unset environment variable
   \!
 [COMMAND]                    execute command in shell or start interactive shell

 Variables
-  \prompt [TEXT] NAME   prompt user to set internal variable
+  \prompt [-TYPE] [PROMPT] <VAR>  prompt user to set variable
   \set [NAME [VALUE]]             set internal variable, or list all if no parameters
   \unset NAME                     unset (delete) internal variable
 ```

 ## Features and Compatibility